-Finally, hire Meyer Van Severen, S.C. for your case
+Finally, hire Van Severen Law Office for your case

-The criminal defense lawyers at Meyer Van Severen, S.C. are professionals.
+The criminal defense lawyers at Van Severen Law Office are professionals.
 Our entire practice is dedicated to criminal defense.
 That dogged dedication to one specific area of law helps us better achieve a great result for your specific case.
 And finally, abduction cases are sensitive.
 Not all criminal defense attorneys have the skills necessary to achieve a positive result in your case.